GluuFederation/docs-openbanking-prod/docs/source/jans-cli.md

 }
 ```

-In next few commands, `client.pem`, `client.key` are the certificate and key files respectively for MTLS.
+In next few commands, `jans_cli_client.crt`, `jans_cli_client.key` are the certificate and key files respectively for MTLS.
 We need to pass this certificate, key as the token endpoint is under MTLS and jans-cli obtains an appropriate token before performing the operation.
 You will replace these with your actual certificate and key files.

 ### Add a new custom script, update and delete existing custom script